Strategic Supplier Management: How Onboarding Sets the Stage

 Organizations that treat onboarding as strategic position themselves to manage suppliers with foresight and confidence.
 Those that don’t will continue managing from the sidelines—reacting to issues instead of shaping outcomes.

-The annual Vendor Management Appreciation Day (VMAD) celebration will continue in 2025.
+The annual Vendor Management Appreciation Day (VMAD) celebration will continue this year.
 Will you join us?

 There’s no expiration date on honoring one of the most important, under-recognized roles across industries: vendor management.